paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 - `ActiveLeavesUpdate`
   - Notification of a change in the set of active leaves.
 - `StatementDistributionMessage::Share`
   - Notification of a locally-originating statement.
+That is, this statement comes from our node and should be distributed to other nodes.
   - Handled by `share_local_statement`
 - `StatementDistributionMessage::Backed`
   - Notification of a candidate being backed (received enough validity votes